doheelab/doheelab.github.io/_posts/2018-01-26-first-post.md

 ## Advanced Feature Engineering using the Magic Features
 Let's take a look at how to use the magic feature to improve the performance of the original XGBoost model. <br/>
-This requires two new operations. <br/>
+This requires two other operations. <br/>
+>(COMBINE FEATURES)
-(COMBINE FEATURES) Concatenate two string type features to create a new feature.
+Concatenate two string type features to create a new feature.
 Ex) Hyundai Card + Suwon = Hyundai Card_Suwon <br/>
-(GROUP AGGREGATION MEAN AND STD) Based on one feature, group the items belonging to the same class to find mean and std and add each new feature.
+>(GROUP AGGREGATION MEAN AND STD)
+Based on one feature, group the items belonging to the same class to find mean and std and add each new feature.

 ```python
 # COMBINE FEATURES